StanfordVL/GibsonEnv/README.md

 #### Download data

 First, our environment core assets data are available [here](https://storage.googleapis.com/gibsonassets/assets_core_v2.tar.gz).
-You can follow the installation guide below to download and set up them properly. `gibson/assets` folder stores necessary data (agent models, environments, etc) to run gibson environment.
-Users can add more environments files into `gibson/assets/dataset` to run gibson on more environments.
+You can follow the installation guide below to download and set up them properly.
+The folder that stores necessary data (agent models, environments, etc) to run Gibson environment must be set by the user.
+After installing Gibson, simply run this command ```gibson-set-assets-path``` in a terminal and then insert the path where Gibson data will be stored.
+Users can add more environments within the `dataset` folder located in the previously set path.
 Visit the [database readme](gibson/data/README.md) for downloading more spaces.
 Please sign the [license agreement](gibson/data/README.md#download) before using Gibson's database.

 A. Quick installation (docker)